 Baseline Data for the Budj Bim Cultural Landscape

-The Budj Bim landscape is extremely culturally significant and located on Gunditjmara Country.
+The Budj Bim landscape, situated on Gunditjmara Country, holds great cultural significance.
 It’s home to a range of native and threatened species.
 The Gunditj Mirring Traditional Owners Aboriginal Corporation developed eDNA sampling skills and led a biodiversity survey of the region using eDNA.
 The outcomes of this project established baseline data to assist in future management and planning.